White Chocolate Fruit Tart Recipe

 - 3. For filling, in a small bowl, beat melted chips and cream.
 Add cream cheese; beat until smooth.
 Spread over crust.
 Refrigerate for 30 minutes.

-- 4. Drain pineapple, reserving 1/2 cup juice.
-Arrange the pineapple, strawberries, oranges and kiwi over filling.
+- 4. Drain oranges and pineapple, reserving 1/2 cup fruit juices.
+Arrange the oranges, pineapple, strawberries and kiwi over filling.

 - 5. For glaze, in a small saucepan, combine sugar and cornstarch.
-Stir in lemon juice and reserved pineapple juice until smooth.
+Stir in lemon juice and reserved fruit juices until smooth.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
 Cool.

 - 6. Brush glaze over fruit.
 Refrigerate for 1 hour before serving.
+If desired, sprinkle with fresh basil or mint.
 Refrigerate leftovers.
 Yield: 16 servings.

 Reviews for White Chocolate Fruit Tart